openziti/ziti/ziti-tunnel/docker/README.md

 intercept packets only from other containers in the pod definition or as a dedicated pod that sets `hostNetwork` to true.

+The following example manifest shows how to run ziti-tunnel as a sidecar:

     $ cat app-with-ziti-tunnel-sidecar.yaml
     apiVersion: v1
     kind: PersistentVolumeClaim